Lwideman76/LW-ETL-project/README.md

 - `Data_Visualization.ipynb`: Jupyter notebook for visualizing the data.

 ### Database Scripts
-- `create_tables.sql`: SQL script to create necessary database tables.
+- `Creating_tables.sql`: SQL script to create necessary database tables.
 - `load_data.sql`: SQL script to load data into the database.

-### Screenshots
-- Screenshots of the graphs and visualizations generated during the analysis.

 ## Interpreting the Visualizations